Women of Emanu-El

 Ronald McDonald House

-Volunteers from Temple Emanu-El prepare and serve breakfast and dinner for families that are staying at Ronald McDonald House of New York, a “home away from home” for families of seriously ill children undergoing treatment.
+Women of Emanu-El provide breakfast and dinner for families that are staying at Ronald McDonald House of New York, a “home away from home” for families of seriously ill children undergoing treatment.
 Breakfasts and dinners generally are organized on a monthly basis.
-Temple members who are interested in participating must contact Women of Emanu-El, which organizes and funds the dinners.
-This activity is suitable only for adults over 18 who are in good health.
-All volunteers will receive a call back from Women of Emanu-El to confirm their volunteer dates.
-(Please, no walk-ins!)

 Click here to read about our outreach to Ronald McDonald House in 2021.